Visit the King's School

-We have found that visitors to The King's School often comment upon three features of the which are immediately apparent.
+We have found that visitors to The King's School often comment upon three features.

 Secondly, the site has a most attractive set of buildings grouped around areas of grass and trees, and most of the movement of pupils and teachers, therefore, takes place out of doors where there is space to stop and talk.